 So you have decided to start a blog?
-Super excited for you.
-I know you have so much to work on but I’m glad that you came to find out what is web hosting and how to choose one.WHAT IS WEB HOSTING AND HOW TO CHOOSE ONE?
+Do you know what is web hosting and how to choose one?
+(It’s important!)WHAT IS WEB HOSTING AND HOW TO CHOOSE ONE?
 Click To Tweet

 Choosing the right web hosting company for starting a blog is very important.
 Unfortunately, most beginners start a blog for free, and then shifting their free blogs to web hosting becomes a daunting task.